hanscappelle/optitrip-ev-android/README.md

 ![Play store art for this App](https://i.ibb.co/f25dYPQ/functieafbeelding.jpg)

+## Where to get the app

+For stable release version see Google play store on your device or use link below

+TODO link to app store

+If you like you can become a beta tester.
+That way you get the app release a bit sooner (and often more frequently) so that you can evaluate the latest changes and provide feedback on discoverd issues.

+TODO link to test version of app

 ## Coming features

 * OK - There are INPUT value and OUTPUT values, very simple